Trịnh Xuân Thanh: Reaction of German officials

 On 2 August, the German foreign ministry confirmed the kidnapping, blaming the Vietnamese intelligence service and the Vietnamese Embassy in Germany, for what it called "an unprecedented and glaring breach of German and international law".
 In response, they ordered a Vietnamese intelligence officer from the Vietnamese embassy in Berlin to leave Germany within 48 hours and demanded that Thanh be allowed to return immediately to allow the Vietnamese authorities to apply for his extradition and to allow his application for asylum to be examined.
 Germany also said it was considering other measures against Vietnam.

 on 4 August, Foreign Minister Sigmar Gabriel said and repeated in an interview with Bärbel Krauss, "I want to say this quite clearly: under no circumstances will we tolerate this kind of thing.
 Nor will we let it go....But we reserve the right to take further measures if necessary...But obviously we cannot simply go back to business as usual, as if nothing had happened."

 On August 10, 2017, the Federal Prosecutor at the Federal Court of Justice took over the investigation from the Berlin Public Prosecutor's Office.
-His companion was treated in Hanoi for a broken arm; her current whereabouts are unknown.

 In July 2018, one of the persons involved in kidnapping was sentenced by the Kammergericht Berlin to three years and ten months in prison for intelligence agent activity in conjunction with aiding and abetting deprivation of liberty.
 This verdict was confirmed by the Federal Court of Justice in August 2019.

 The German newspaper TAZ gave further details: Thanh had previously sought political asylum at the beginning of 1990s but had returned voluntarily to Vietnam in 1995, and, despite the fact that there was an international arrest warrant for him issued in September 2016 by the Ministry of Public Security of Vietnam, he was not pursued because the claim "violating Vietnamese law" was not considered concrete enough.